hlascelles/karina_personal_website/_posts/misc/2021-10-06-phd-survival-guide.md

     When you are a young scientist it is tempting to prove you are not an undergrad anymore by using overly complicated sentences and writing long paragraphs peppered with highly specialised words and as many acronyms as possible.
 But your contribution to science will be so much greater if you make your writing easy to consume, which means more people will actually read it.
 When proofreading my own writing, I focus on the question "What will the reader learn from this particular sentence and this particular word?" and ruthlessly delete everything that can be deleted.
 Don't ever worry about your paper or your thesis being too short.
 Everyone is busy, and your skill to communicate ideas and facts with a minimal number of words is valuable.

     Don't hesitate to try out new ideas.
-A great idea I found (unfortunately I can no longer find the original source) is to help your reader visualise a process inside a biological cell or a dynamic of celestial objects by scaling everything to sizes of objects they've seen before in a room.
+    For example, to help your reader visualise a process inside a biological cell or a dynamic of celestial objects [consider scaling everything to sizes of objects typically seen in a room][12].
     Say a skin cell is about the size of a sofa, the compartment of the cell you are studying is the size of a cat and the enzyme that you've discovered (as big as a poppy seed) interacts with the protein the size of a hazelnut.
     You should still include your measurements expressed in microns, but it's the vivid image you've created with objects the reader is familiar with that will allow them to easily imagine what you are talking about and stay with you for the rest of the paper.
 I'm sure there are loads of creative ideas like this one out there, it's a shame they are rarely seen in actual papers.

     One thing you should be really careful with is choosing colour schemes for your plots, see a good explanation [here][8].
     Often conclusions made from examining the plot do not hold if the colour scheme is changed.